g7/sailfishx-patcher-f5321/README.md

 Frequently Asked Questions
 --------------------------

+#### Q: (NEW IN 3.4 "Pallas-Yllästunturi"): Can I disable /home encryption at boot?

+A: Since Sailfish OS 3.4 "Pallas-Yllästunturi", /home partition encryption is enabled by default.

+While this is a good thing, the current, PIN-only implementation makes this pointless unless an abnormally long PIN has been set.

+This is further exacerbated by the fact that on Xperias at least, an unlocked bootloader is required and so obtaining the LUKS header (which can be cracked in minutes with short PIN codes) is easy for a potential adversary.

+Thus, disabling encryption by default can be desirable.
+You can run the following command to create the `config.sh` file that will be sourced by the patcher script, specifying that encryption should be disabled:

+    echo 'DISABLE_HOME_ENCRYPTION_AT_BOOT="yes"' > config.sh

+Thanks to @teleshoes for their contribution.

 #### Q: How does this thing work?

 A: [droid-compat-f5321](https://github.com/g7/droid-compat-f5321) is a compatibility layer that I've developed